tgaye/DynamicModeDecomposition/README.md

 # Compare Model forecast to target:
 ![fig01](https://user-images.githubusercontent.com/34739163/51447013-bd899400-1cd6-11e9-8c15-a75380dace8b.png)

+We see the model perfectly isolates the component signals for short forecasts (t).

 Matlab code is in the repo.

 Next project will be to apply this to filter vocals from audio or for stock forecasting.
 Stay tune.